Build a Virtual Disk Image¶

 can be used to customize the virtual

-of CPUs or the connected network interfaces.
+machine configuration, including the number of CPUs and the connected network

 The following attributes are supported by the machine